jcdesousa/react-first-app/Readme.md

     this.props.history.push(`/store/${storeId}`);
   }
 ```

+The ref attribute takes a callback function, and the callback will be executed immediately after the component is mounted or unmounted.
+Using the ref callback just to set a property on the class is a common pattern for accessing DOM elements.

 We need to listen for an submit event on the form and call `goToStore` when it.

 ```html